-Even as a standalone, England is a timeless destination.
+Even as a standalone country in Great Britain, England is a timeless destination.
 It doesn't have to be trending to be cool, and the weather doesn't have to be nice for it to be enjoyable.
 It’s simply chock-full of monuments, sights, attractions, and wonders—of both the natural and manmade variety, with many of them iconic—that you just have to see them for yourself at some point in your life.

 With an endless list of things to see—from the famous White Cliffs off the southern coast to the great cathedrals dotted throughout and, of course, the capital city of London—a weeklong trip feels like it just scratches the surface.
 But hey, we’ve all gotta start somewhere.
 In this England itinerary, you’ll find a breakdown of the essentials if it's your first time, with optional extensions in some less obvious directions that will leave you wondering how is this not world-famous, too?